 To promote, for the benefit of the public, the restoration, conservation, protection and improvement of the physical and natural environment of the North Walsham and Dilham Canal and its canal corridor.

 The Trust was formed in January 2008 by volunteers involved with the East Anglian Waterways Association, a small group people who were passionate about the restoration of Norfolk’s only locked sailing canal.

-Overseen by our Trust Chair our ‘volunteers’ group consists of: The Chair, Honorary Vice President, A Trust Administrator, Minutes Secretary, Treasurer, Acting Work Party Organiser, Work Party Leaders and Deputy Work Party leaders.
-The Trust also has a Press Officer, Membership Secretary, ICT Officer along with a Wildlife Officer, Fisheries Officer, Boating Officer, Acting Events Co-ordinator, “Quagmire” Newsletter Editor, Grants Officer, and a Work Party Photographer.
-Along with our Trustees we also have specialist Officers; an Education Officer, Land Issues advisor but certainly not forgetting our Events volunteers, especially with ‘cake baking skills’ helping out at many of our events throughout the year.
+Overseen by our Trust Chair our ‘volunteers’ group consists of: The Chair, Honorary Vice President, A Trust Administrator, Minutes Secretary, Treasurer, Work Party Organiser, Work Party Leaders and Deputy Work Party leaders.
+The Trust also has a Press Officer, Membership Secretary, ICT Officer along with a Wildlife Officer, Fisheries Officer, Boating Officer, “Quagmire” Newsletter Editor, Grants Officer, and along with our Trustees we also have specialist Officers; a Land Issues advisor but certainly not forgetting our Events volunteers, especially with ‘cake baking skills’ helping out at many of our events throughout the year.